deepakkarki/pruspeak/README.md

 ##What is it

 PRU Speak is an implementation of the BotSpeak language for the PRU.
 This project enables dynamic control of the Beaglebone black's PRU (Programmable Realtime Unit) from the Linux userspace on ARM.
+For more information have a look at the [official PRU page](http://beagleboard.org/pru) on beagleboard.org

 **BotSpeak** is a robotics programming language designed to bridge the gap between small embedded systems such as the Raspberry Pi, BeagleBone, and Arduino.
 [See  http://botspeak.org/ and https://sites.google.com/site/botspeak/ for more information]